jvick1/crypto-risk-engine/README.md

-# Student-t VaR / CVaR modeling
+# Crypto Risk Engine

-This project implements Value at Risk (VaR) and Conditional Value at Risk (CVaR) using the Student’s t-distribution, capturing fat-tailed behavior commonly observed in financial returns ($BTC).
+This project implements Value at Risk (VaR) and Conditional Value at Risk (CVaR) using the Student’s t-distribution, capturing fat-tailed behavior commonly observed in financial returns on multiple Cryptocurrencies.
 The pipeline is organized to clearly separate raw data, log returns, distribution fitting, and visualization for reproducible risk modeling.

 # Folder Structure
 ```graphql